AuenKr/Cohert2/Computer Subjects/OS/1. Basics/Readme.md

 - Managing Input-Output unit:

-  The operating system also allows the computer to manage its own resources such as memory, monitor, keyboard, printer, etc.
+  The OS also allows the computer to manage its own resources such as memory, monitor, keyboard, printer, etc.

-  The operating system controls the various system input-output resources and allocates them to the users or programs as per their requirements.
+  The OS controls the various system input-output resources and allocates them to the users or programs as per their requirements.

 - Multitasking:

-  The operating system manages memory and allows multiple programs to run in their own space and even communicate with each other through shared memory.
+  The OS manages memory and allows multiple programs to run in their own space and even communicate with each other through shared memory.

   Multitasking gives users a good experience as they can perform several tasks on a computer at a time.